 Just next to the Welcome Center is Battery East, from where you can escape a lot of the crowds and get an amazing, straight-on view of the bridge.
 It also has amazing greenery in front of it, and you can see the coastline and Fort Point underneath as well.

 Some other awesome views of the bridge include Crissy Field and the West Bluff Picnic Area, and from the Batteries to Bluffs trail.
-On the Marin side, Hawk Hill and Fort Baker are some of the best spots.
-I’ve also included a few more especially notable viewpoints on this list of San Francisco photo spots, so keep on reading!
+I’ve also included a few more especially notable viewpoints on this list of Instagram spots in San Francisco, so keep on reading!

 Battery Spencer deserves its own mention on this list of San Francisco photography spots because it hands-down the absolute BEST view of the Golden Gate Bridge.
 If you’ve ever seen the bridge featured in your computer screensaver and wondered where exactly it was shot from then, well, here is your answer!

 Located in the Marin Headlands, off Conzelman Road, Battery Spencer was originally used as one of the main protection points for San Francisco back in the 19th century.
-You can still see some remnants of its military past here, but mostly, you’re checking it out because it is one of the best San Francisco Instagram spots.
+You can still see some remnants of its military past here, but mostly, you’re checking it out because it is one of the best San Francisco photography locations.

-This is one of the most popular San Francisco photo spots amongst local photographers, bloggers, and visitors alike because the bridge has a breathtaking, larger-than-life appearance from here, AND you get an amazing view of the SF skyline in the background.
+This is one of the most popular San Francisco photoshoot locations amongst local photographers, bloggers, and visitors alike because the bridge has a breathtaking, larger-than-life appearance from here, AND you get an amazing view of the SF skyline in the background.

 It can get crowded here, but you can still find plenty of pockets of space to snap that perfect shot for your Instagram feed!
 It is an especially popular spot for the sunset, and for good reason – some of my favorite sunsets that I’ve experienced in San Francisco have been from Battery Spencer.
 Seeing the colors of the sky transform against the iconic Golden Gate Bridge is just pure magic!